facebook/react-native-website/docs/new-architecture-app-intro.md

 :::caution

-In this iteration of the guide we’re setting up the project to let you build from source.
+In this iteration of the guide you’re setting up the project to build from source.
 You might notice an increase in your build time because of this.
 You can mitigate this by following the approach described in [Speeding up your Build phase](/docs/next/build-speed) guide.

 :::

-As the Codegen will output some Java and some C++ code that needs to build, we need to configure the Android NDK to let you do so.
+As Codegen will output some Java and some C++ code that needs to build, you need to configure the Android NDK to do so.

-Let’s edit your `android/app/build.gradle` file to include the **two** `externalNativeBuild` blocks detailed below inside the `android{}` block:
+Edit your `android/app/build.gradle` file to include the **two** `externalNativeBuild` blocks detailed below inside the `android{}` block:

 ```groovy
 android {